01 of 04

 Start at the Corner and Work Out Nipping Small Pieces

 If you are cutting a straight piece of tile that will be a finished edge, it is a good idea to score it using the scoring wheel from your snap tile cutter.
-That way the tile will break in a smooth clean line as you nip pieces off (as done in this tutorial).
+That way, the tile will break in a smooth, clean line as you nip pieces off.

-If you are making a curved cut then mark the cut using a fine marker or pencil and make sure to take small nips.
-With a concave curved cut to want... to start from the center of the material to be removed.
-With a convex curved cut, start at the corner edge and work out as with a straight line cut shown here.
+If you are making a curved cut, then mark the cut using a fine marker or pencil and make sure to take small nips.
+With a concavely curved cut, you want to start from the center of the material to be removed.
+With a convexly curved cut, start at the corner edge and work out as with a straight line cut shown here.

 03 of 04